ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

   repDischargeMaps choices=(1) noDefault

 By default, discharge maps are not reported, so you would expect something like "default=0".
-However, due to the way options are defined internally in the model, in this case we have no default value, which means it is switched off.[^4] Report options that are switched *on* by default look like this:
+However, due to the way options are defined internally in the model, in this case we have no default value, which means it is switched off.
+Report options that are switched *on* by default look like this:

 repStateMaps choices=(1) default=1